neontapir/neontapir.github.io/_posts/2019/2019-01-08-Dependencies-6x8.md

 status: publish
 published: true
 meta:
 _edit_last: "1"
-type: post
 ---

-## Agile Chuck Wagon, season 6, episode 8
+### Agile Chuck Wagon, season 6, episode 8

 Chuck recently lost his earbuds, and that led to a discussion of dependencies.
-He talks about their impact and a way to overcome some dependencies by thinking about them as creative constraints.

-  (length: 7 min)
+He talks about their impact and a way to overcome some dependencies by thinking about them as creative constraints. (length: 7 min)